ross-weir/logex/README.md

 }
 ```

-Removing `Logex` is as simple as removing `Logger.logFn` and deleting initialzation.
+Removing `logex` is as simple as removing `Logger.logFn` and deleting initialzation.

 ## Appenders

-Logex comes with two built-in appenders:
+`logex` comes with two built-in appenders:

 - **Console Appender**: Logs to `stderr`, works the same as the default `logFn` from `std.log`
 - **File Appender**: Logs to file